 By Danielle Borg, Associate

-If you wish to seek advice in relation to finding your former partner’s superannuation, or your family law matter generally, please do not hesitate to contact Danielle Borg on 02 8289 5800 or email [email protected].
+If you wish to seek advice in relation to disclosing your new partner’s assets, or your family law matter generally, please do not hesitate to contact us on 02 8289 5800 or email [email protected] and [email protected].

 Get the latest news insights and articles straight to your inbox, simply enter your details.